irfanbuc/Auth-LoginForm/README.md

 # Auth-LoginForm
 authenticated Login From connected with firebase

-download the code
+1.download the code
-open the folder in vs
+2.open the folder in vs
-open terminal and run npm install run npm start check your localhost :)
+3.open terminal and run npm install
+4.run npm start
+5.check your localhost :)